DUI Lawyer

 Which court handles Inyo County DUI cases?

-DUI cases in Inyo County are filed with the Inyo County Superior Court, whose main courthouse is in the county seat, Independence.
-Both misdemeanor and felony DUI cases are heard there and prosecuted by the Inyo County District Attorney's Office.
+DUI cases in Inyo County are filed with the Superior Court of Inyo County in Independence, the county seat.
+Both misdemeanor and felony DUI cases are heard there and prosecuted by the Inyo County District Attorney.

-How long do I have to act on my license after a Inyo County DUI?
+How long do I have to save my license after a Inyo County DUI?

 Ready for your free analysis?